agas1911/firestick-loader/README.md

 		 * /cache/dalvik-cache
 		 * /cache/recovery

     * Once done, you will be able to unroot and the downgrade option will always work.
-This ensures partial brick-protection, even as a normal shell user, as long as there is an ADB connection.
+This ensures partial brick-protection by way of recovery image, even as a normal shell user, as long as there is an ADB connection.

     * Also works if device stays rooted.....of course ;)